New Kids on the Block discography

 The New Kids on the Block released their debut single, "Be My Girl", in 1986.
 It peaked at number 90 on the Hot R&B/Hip-Hop Songs chart.
 Their first album was released the same year, and although not a big success at the time, it managed to sell three million copies in the United States after almost four years, being certified three times platinum by the RIAA.
 In 1988, they released their second and most successful album to date, Hangin' Tough, which peaked at number one on the Billboard 200 and sold more than eight million copies in the United States alone.
 After a Christmas album, they released the song "Step by Step", from the album of the same name; it remains the band's biggest-selling single to date.
-New Kids on the Block have since released three more studio albums and eight compilations.
+New Kids on the Block have since released four more studio albums and eight compilations.